zmike/zmike.github.io/_posts/2021-04-05-you-want-it-i-got-it.md

 By my calculations, that's 11 `TODO`s, 10 `not supported`s, 2 `advanced blend`, and 1 `final boss`, a total of 24 out-of-version-extensions not yet implemented out of 54, meaning that 30 are done, tying with i965 and second only to RadeonSI at 33.

+## Cross-referencing
+Writing blog posts like this is easy, but you know what's not easy?

+Writing good blog posts.

+And new to the blogging game is the one, the only, [Bas Nieuwenhuizen of RADV founding fame](https://basnieuwenhuizen.nl/)!
+If you're at all curious about how drivers actually work, his is definitely a site to follow, as he's already gone much deeper into explaining my [RPCS3 memcpy fail](https://basnieuwenhuizen.nl/the-catastrophe-of-reading-from-vram/) than I ever did.